Sahadar/tiny-require.js/README.md

 tiny-require.js
 =========

-Tiny implementation of popular require.js library.
+Easy to use implementation of popular require.js library.

 ## License